Kh4n/url-shortener-unity/README.md

 ```
 Visit http://localhost:8080 in your browser to use it.
 Ensure you have this port free.
 It will say "Unable to connect to url" a few time in the console; this is normal, it takes a second for all the
-servers to spin up and get connected
+servers to spin up and get connected.

 If you do not want to use docker, ensure you have go installed and then run:
 ```